 Proposals must support MRC-related science areas.
 Funding is not intended to support staff exchange with University of Oxford spin out companies.

 Proximity to Discovery will pay for direct costs only.
 Costs must be incurred by Oxford, and not by an industry partner.

-The deadline for applications is 13 October 2017- all activities must take place before 31 August 2018.
+Open for applications.
+All activities must take place before 31 August 2019.
 Applications should be sent to Martin Kerr.

 Proximity to Discovery Committee